 2. Highly Scalable

-Since Hadoop is an open-source platform that runs on proper industry-standard hardware, it is a highly scalable platform wherein distinct nodes can easily be united in the system for making the replicas of data blocks.
+Since Hadoop is an open-source platform that runs on proper industry-standard hardware, it is a highly scalable platform wherein distinct nodes can easily be united in the system for making replicas of data blocks.

 3. Fault-tolerant

 In Hadoop, data is actually saved in HDFS wherein it can automatically be duplicated at three different locations.
-Therefore, even if two of the systems get collapsed, the file will still be present on the third system.
+Therefore, even if two of the systems get collapse, the file will still be present on the third system.

 4. Faster in Data Processing